Senior Researcher, East Asian Community Institute

 Can Japan Reject the Introduction of Missiles to USFJ?

-According to “Exchanged Notes, Regarding the Implementation of Article VI of Treaty of Mutual Cooperation and Security between Japan and the United States of America” signed between Japanese Prime Minister Nobusuke Kishi and Secretary of State Christian Herter on January 19, 1960 states “major changes in their (the US armed forces’) equipment” shall be the subjects of prior consultation between the two governments.[ii]
+Japanese Prime Minister Nobusuke Kishi and Secretary of State Christian Herter signed “Exchanged Notes, Regarding the Implementation of Article VI of Treaty of Mutual Cooperation and Security between Japan and the United States of America” between on January 19, 1960.
+It states “major changes in their (the US armed forces’) equipment” shall be the subjects of prior consultation between the two governments.[iii]
 But there is a trick.
-According to the understanding of the both governments “major changes in their equipment” has meant the introduction into Japan of nuclear weapons, including intermediate and long-range missiles as well as the construction of bases for such weapons, and will not, for example, mean the introduction of non-nuclear weapons including short-range missiles without nuclear components.
-Therefore, it is not mandatory for Washington to consult with Tokyo and obtain official approval from the GOJ as long as the United States wants to deploy ground-launched long-range missiles with non-nuclear warheads.
-If Japanese government has a will to reject the introduction of such missiles, however, it can do so as a part of normal diplomatic consultation.
-Japan is never a subordinate to the United States.
+According to the understanding of the both governments, “major changes in their equipment” has meant “the introduction into Japan of nuclear weapons, including intermediate and long-range missiles as well as the construction of bases for such weapons, and will not, for example, mean the introduction of non-nuclear weapons including short-range missiles without nuclear components.”

 The Difficulty of Missile Disarmament in East Asia Today

 The most idealistic scenario for Japan is to reduce the absolute number of intermediate-range missiles deployed in East Asia.
 At worst, we would like to set the limits on the missile arms race in the region.